choojun/choojun.github.io/wsl_hadoop_hbase.md

 export HBASE_REGIONSERVERS=${HBASE_HOME}/conf/regionservers
 export HBASE_MANAGES_ZK=false
 ~~~
-Please start both zookeeper and kafka servers before this step.
+> Please start both zookeeper and kafka servers before this step.
-If you are planning to run the Kafka service as well, then in hbase-env.sh change HBASE_MANAGES_ZK from true to false, i.e.: export HBASE_MANAGES_ZK=false
+> If you are planning to run the Kafka service as well, then in hbase-env.sh change HBASE_MANAGES_ZK from true to false, i.e. export HBASE_MANAGES_ZK=false

 3. Add/Edit the properties in the configuration file $HBASE_HOME/conf/hbase-site.xml
 ~~~xml